 How much does CNC machining cost?

-Lets begin by identifying some machining factors that effect prices.
+Lets begin with some factors that effect CNC machining prices.

-The machines, management and operators are factors that contribute to the projects cost.
+The machines, management and operators are factors that contribute to the CNC machining projects cost.

 This is true regardless if the project is large of small.